Daricha Schools

 The girls of Afghanistan have been silenced — not by choice, but by the decree of a regime that fears their potential.
 Girls’ education above the sixth grade is banned under Taliban law.
 Yet, even under such darkness, a quiet but steadfast resistance continues in the form of the Network of Community Schools for Girls in Afghanistan (NCSGA) — known to many as Daricha.

 Daricha is an independent organization that aims to educate girls in Afghanistan through underground home schools.
-Daricha schools operating in 19 provinces of Afghanistan are crucial in empowering young girls who may not otherwise have access to education due to political and social barriers.
-Home schools are currently the only option to provide secondary education for girls in Afghanistan.
+Daricha is currently operating 42 of these schools in 20 provinces of Afghanistan.
+Such schools are currently the only option to provide secondary education for girls in Afghanistan.
 Daricha’s home schools offer regular in-person classes in the provinces where the network is active, and there is an enabling environment to hold classes.
-Daricha has over 4500 students and 175 qualified teachers in provinces where regular in-person courses are being held, and the number of students enrolling in in-person classes is growing every day.
-The curriculum consists of core school subjects and specialized courses on various topics to equip students with essential academic knowledge and critical thinking skills.
+For more information please go to Daricha School | Network of Community Schools for Girls in Afghanistan

 Physics Demonstrations